Peter Burge Oval

-The Peter Burge Oval is a cricket ground in Brisbane, Australia.
+The Peter Burge Oval is a cricket ground in Wellington Point, City of Redland, Queensland, Australia.
 It was named after the Australian cricketer Peter Burge.
 The first recorded match on the ground was in the 1999/00 season.
 It was used as a venue to host One Day International matches between Australia and Pakistan in the 2014–16 ICC Women's Championship.